christinaqtruong/reacthomepage/README.md

 yarn start
 ````

-To deploy the application to github pages, use:
+To deploy the application to github pages, follow the instructions [here](https://blog.usejournal.com/how-to-deploy-your-react-app-into-github-pages-b2c96292b18e) or use:

 ````
 yarn add gh-pages --save-dev